chettrick/stm32cubef4/Projects/STM32F4-Discovery/Examples/UART/UART_TwoBoards_ComIT/readme.txt

 STM32 discovery board's LEDs can be used to monitor the transfer status:
  - LED6 (blue) is ON when the transmission process is complete.
  - LED4 (green) is ON when the reception process is complete.
- - LED3 (Orange) is ON when there's UART error callback.
+ - LED3 (Orange) is ON when there's UART error callback, otherwise the Led is blinking waiting for button press to start transmission.
  - LED5 (red) is ON when there is an error in transmission/reception process.

 The UART is configured as follows: